Edited by Morgan Davis

 [AMX’s former residency partners] the Austin Poetry Slam folks are fantastic people, and we definitely shared a kindred spirit on Tuesday nights.
 It was pretty fantastic to watch poets and rappers geeking out over rhymes, freestyling together, and pushing each other to find their own true message with their art.
 A lot of those relationships are still going strong.

-Susan Tomorrow, curator of Black Widow Cinema: Black Widow Cinema initially started because I’ve worked at I Luv Video for about three and a half years now as a clerk and as their outside film programmer, and I also worked as a bouncer at the ballroom for probably about a year or so.
+Susan Tomorrow, curator of Black Widow Cinema: Black Widow Cinema initially started because I’ve worked at I Luv Video for about three and a half years now as a clerk and as their outside film programmer, and I also worked as as the executive securitybouncer at the ballroom for probably about a year or so.
 And the booker at the time, Eva [Mueller], and I got together because I wanted to do a series there that was specifically female focused.
 But also I’m a horror movie, sci-fi maniac, so I didn’t want it to be like most of the female-focused series in town, of which I think maybe there are only two, that are like, you know, Clueless, Beaches, and Pretty in Pink all the time.
 I wanted it to be like, an awesome lady with her tits out and a machine gun, just like blreahhh.
 So Alex Ward, who was the manager of the I Luv Video at the time, the three of us got together and conceived of this idea and I was like “Well yeah, I’m happy to host it” because I do that, I’ve hosted events at Blue Starlight and stuff like that–movies are my main jam.
 Afterwards Eva left the ballroom and Alex fell off pretty quick–she did do some amazing poster art for it–and so I’ve just been doing it since then and it’s been about three years.

 It’s a monthly series–end of the month–and it’s really cool to be able to program a free event that’s accessible to a lot of people and that’s something that’s really unique.
 And doesn’t charge money because everything in Austin in super expensive now.
 And you don’t have to go downtown, which is great.
 Conrad owns I Luv Video and Spider House, he’s just like “Yeah, show some cool stuff, that’s great!”
 And I was just like “Yess!
 Freedom!
 Freedom to do whatever!”